gitops-jml/gitops-with-rhacm/README.md

 Pre-req to play with this workshop
 ----------------------------------
 - fork and clone the current repository on your laptop
-- on the Hub Cluster, create a namspace to hold the channels definitions\
+- on the Hub Cluster, create a namespace to hold the channels definitions\
 `oc new-project rhacm-channels`
 - on the Hub Cluster, create a secret to access to the git repository\
 `oc create secret generic git-secret --from-literal=user=xxxxxxx --from-literal=accessToken=xxxxxxxx -n rhacm-channels`